HeaGleZone/gatsby-minimal-styled-components/README.md

 See `./src/data/website-settings/website-settings.json`

 - **sitename**: also used as default SEO Title.
-Remember to also set in inside `./gatsby-config.js`.
+Remember to also set it inside `./gatsby-config.js`.
 - **site-url**: needed for static resources.
 - **show-full-title**: choose to show page name + separator + sitename as the page title.
 - **title-seperator**: symbol used as separator.